tymyrddin/blue/source/docs/current/re-cve/learnings.md

 * Choice of hardware or emulation

 Every validation requires documented forks.
 Understanding alternative paths prepares a CNA to respond when environment or access limitations change.

-## Patterns in attack surfaces

-By observing these CVEs:

-* Edge devices (chargers, plugs, meters) often fail in parsing routines or session/auth handling.
-* ICS protocols (ICCP, DNP3, Modbus) fail in input validation and timestamp handling.
-* Home IoT often fails in weak authentication and cloud dependency assumptions.

-These patterns inform future PoC scope, device selection, and mitigation priorities.
-CNAs can focus lab validation on these recurring weak points.

 ## Conservative reproducibility over exploit demonstration